PoisotLab/MS_network_els/els_networks.md

 consequence of trait complementary between species [@reze07epc].
 For now, mechanisms underlying the nestedness-phylogeny relationship remain to be further investigated.
-Moreover, because of species plasticity, phylogeny alone does not fully the structure and evolution of ecological networks.
+Moreover, because of species plasticity, phylogeny alone does not fully explain the structure and evolution of ecological networks.

 # From structure to properties

-The relationship between ecological network structure and stability remains a contemporary topic of discussion.
-First, @maca55fap and @elto58rc observed in natural ecosystems that diverse communities have a more stable dynamic than simple ones.
+The relationship between ecological network structure and stability is a long-lasting object of discussion. @maca55fap and @elto58rc first proposed that diverse communities should have a more stable dynamic than simple ones because disturbances are more easily spread through highly connected nodes.
-Using a mathematical model based on random ecological networks, @may72wlc undermined this hypothesis.
-Taking into account not only species diversity but also the connectance and the interaction strengths in the network, he found that, contrarily to the way of thinking at this time, diversity was destabilizing communities.
-This kick in the anthill was the beginning of a prolific complexity-stability debate, highly oriented on trophic networks [see @alle15sra; @mcca00dd].
-Two different approaches of the stability have
-emerged: one based on the general complexity-stability relationship and dynamics among species in communities and the second one based on the communities ability to resist biotic and abiotic changes.
-The both use different notions and definitions of stability, inducing different ways to study it [see @mcca11fwm].
+@may72wlc countered this hypothesis using a mathematical model based on random ecological networks and proposed there should be a limit to ecosystem complexity.
+This counter-intuitive proposition sparkled live debates still lasting today
+[see @alle15sra; @mcca00dd].
+Two different approaches to the problem followed: one focused on dynamical stability and the other on the resistance of communities to changes in the environment.
-Despite their dissimilarities, these approaches are not totally independent and have allowed highlighting that species diversity has no direct influence on communities stability.
-However, the structure of ecological network such as interactions distribution and strength seems to play a crucial role [@yodz81sre].
-The links distribution of ecological networks follows a power-law distribution [@mont02swp], meaning that few species are highly connected to the rest of the community and a large number of species are weakly connected to others.
-This organization combined with the myriad of weak interactions found across ecological networks, called the weak interaction effect [@berl99sew], buffers species variations and then stabilizes the entire community [@basc05isc; @jacq16ncr].
-Other parameters, such as the predator-prey body-mass ratio [@emme04pbs; @bros06cbr] or network architecture [@mont06ent; @theb10sec], determine the distribution and strength of interactions and then contribute to the stability of ecological networks.
+Despite their dissimilarities, these approaches are not totally independent and revealed that species diversity has no direct influence on community stability.
+However, the structure of ecological network such as the distribution of interaction strength and network topology seems to play a crucial role [@yodz81sre].
+As mentionned above, the degree distribution of ecological networks often follows a power-law distribution [@mont02swp], indicating that few species are highly connected to the rest of the community and a large number of species are weakly connected to others.
+This organization combined with the myriad of weak interactions found across ecological networks buffers species variations and stabilizes the entire community [@basc05isc; @jacq16ncr].
+Other aspects of community structure, such as the predator-prey body-mass ratio [@emme04pbs; @bros06cbr] and network architecture [@mont06ent; @theb10sec], determine the distribution and strength of interactions and together drive the stability of ecological networks [@jacq16ncr].

-Perturbations in ecological communities, generally caused by landscape fragmentation, habitat loss, species loss or invasion, induce a decrease of species diversity.
-This loss of diversity is explained by extinctions of species due directly or indirectly to a first species loss (*i.e.* secondary extinctions or cascade of extinctions).
-These extinctions are used to measure the robustness of ecological communities and to explore what happen when a species is removed or changed in a network.
-The use of dynamic-based models led to highlight the fact that the probability of secondary extinctions increases with the community size [@lund08sll], and decreases with the network connectance [@dunn02nsb].
-Then, the focus on species removal have allowed to understand that the loss of an highly connected species, also called hub, induces a higher rate of secondary extinctions than the loss of a random, weakly connected species [@sole01cfe].
-However, even if a species is weakly directly connected, if it represents a highway of energy-flow in the network (carbon, nitrogen or biomass), its loss will have similar impact in term of secondary extinctions than the loss of an hug [@alle04wdw].
+Perturbations in ecological communities such as landscape fragmentation, habitat loss, or species invasion, are the primary drivers of species loss.
+Extinctions may happen directly, for instance if a particular habitat is eliminated, or indirectly following a first species loss (a phenomenon refered as secondary extinction or cascades).
+Such extinctions are used to measure the robustness of ecological communities.
+Simulation experiments revealed that the likelihood of secondary extinctions increases with community size [@lund08sll], decreases with network connectance
+[@dunn02nsb] and primarily affects the most isolated species in the network.
+The loss of an highly connected species, also called a hub, induces a higher rate of secondary extinctions than the loss of a random and weakly connected species [@sole01cfe].
+Similarly, species responsible for important energy-flow in the network (carbon, nitrogen or biomass) can trigger secondary extinctions [@alle04wdw].

 The network architecture also affects the community response to perturbations.
-For instance, thanks to their structural properties (hight nestedness and connectance, @jord03ipc), mutualistic networks persist longer than randomly structured networks [@memm04tpn ; @fort06hls].
-On the other hand, presence of modules in the community structure limits propagation of perturbations across the rest of the network and then secondary extinctions [@stou10ufp].
+In agreement with Macarthur's intuition, it was found that species with low degree also more strongly propagate  perturbations following permanent changes in the environment because of their tight connections [MONTOYA2009].
+Alternatively, the most connected species (hubs) diffuse such perturbations through the network and even though they affect more species, their average effect on other ones is much smaller.
+Overall network properties also affect the response to perturbation.
+Thanks to their structural properties (hight nestedness and connectance, @jord03ipc), mutualistic networks persist longer than randomly structured networks [@memm04tpn ; @fort06hls].
+On the other hand, presence of modules in the community structure limits propagation of perturbations across the rest of the network and, as such,  secondary extinctions [@stou10ufp].

-The consequences of the erosion of biodiversity for ecosystem functioning has been for almost three decades a central problematic for ecologists.
-While the hypothesis that an increase in species diversity results in an increased productivity dates back to Darwin [@darw59osm], the emergence of experimental ecology and the shift from observation in natural systems to the quantification of ecology has made possible to develop a quite general theory for what is now called the biodiversity-ecosystem functioning (BEF) relationship.
-In a trophic group (*i.e.* a group of species that all belong to the same trophic level, *e.g.* producers or herbivores), the loss of diversity results in a loss of efficiency to capture the shared resource compartment [@lore10lbe] (*e.g.* nutrients for producers, or producers for herbivores).
-This leading to a decrease in productivity or other index of functioning.
+Eluding the consequences of biodiversity lost for ecosystem functioning has been  a central problem for ecologists over the last three decades.
+The hypothesis that an increase in species diversity results in an increased productivity dates back to Darwin [@darw59osm] and a formal theory for what is now called the biodiversity-ecosystem functioning (BEF) relationship was proposed in the mid 90s.
+In a trophic group (*i.e.* a group of species that all belong to the same trophic level, *e.g.* producers or herbivores), increasing diversity improves resource use efficiency and translates into larger productivity [@lore10lbe] (*e.g.* nutrients for producers, or producers for herbivores).
 Yet, when the trophic group under focus is coupled to other(s), the action of diversity on functioning is more variable [@duff07frb].
-This makes the BEF relationship unpredictable in real-world communities, composed of several trophic groups that are virtually never differentiable -- as intraguild predation and omnivory blurr the frontier between levels.
-The multiplicity of the factors influencing the BEF relationship calls for a more general framework that allows the integration of the theories developped for trophic group and for simple modules or sub-systems.
+This makes the BEF relationship unpredictable in real-world communities [@harv13], composed of several trophic groups that are virtually never differentiable -- as intraguild predation and omnivory blurr the frontier between levels.
+The multiplicity of the factors influencing the BEF relationship calls for a more general framework that allows the integration of the theories developped for trophic group and for simple modules or sub-systems [@grave16phi].
 By mapping transfer of biomass and energy and/or constraints on organism through the different compartments that compose a natural community, ecological networks -- and food webs in particular -- offer the possibility to perform this integration.
-Analyses performed on simulated food-webs with unchanged diversity have already shown that interactions, and more specifically their structure, have a significative influence on functioning [@theb03fcb; @theb07cee;
+Analyses performed on simulated food-webs with fixed species richness have shown that interactions, and more specifically their structure, have a significative influence on productivity [@theb03fcb; @theb07cee;
 @pois13tcd].
 The structure of interactions translates the distribution of different types of properties important for ecosystem functioning, such as the presence of omnivory, the generality of species, the modularity of the food-web, etc.
+DG: je ne comprends pas la dernière phrase

-# Linking interactions to ecological mechanisms
+# Mechanisms underlying pairwise interactions

-It is worth remembering that ecological interactions are the direct expression of ecological mechanisms.
-A pollinator is able to effectively reach the nectar in a plant because the traits of the two organisms match, because they have compatible phenologies, and because they occur in the same environment.
+Ecological interactions should be viewed as the result of lower level processes impacting pairs of individuals.
+A pollinator is able to effectively reach the nectar in a plant because their respective traits match, they have compatible phenologies, and they occur in the same environment.
 A virus can infect its host because it is able to attach to the cell surface, effectively penetrate it, and hijack the cellular machinery to its benefit.
 Interactions that are not allowed because trait values do not match have been called "forbidden links" [@oles11mfl].
-This prompted a search for "linkage rules" [@bart13ulr] in ecological networks, *i.e.* the relationships that must exist between traits borne by two organisms in order for an interaction between them to exist.
-These can be identified from existing data on traits and interactions [@bart16cfi], and then used to generate realistic ecological networks [@crea15nme]. @gonz16llf point out that interactions are happening between individuals: this requires to consider how the traits are distributed at the individual scale, but also how different behaviors may allow organisms to overcome some of the forbidden links.
-Although traits are an important part of what makes interactions happen, they are only relevant insofar as the organisms are able to encounter one another.
-The importance of neutral dynamics (*i.e.* how abundances of different species can determine the probability that they can interact, based on how often they would bump into one another by chance) is, somewhat counter-intuitively, great. @cana12esp reveals that simulating food web dynamics by using only population abundances to predict interactions yields realistic food webs.
+This prompted a search for "linkage rules" [@bart13ulr] in ecological networks, *i.e.* the relationships that must exist between traits of two organisms in order for an interaction between them to exist.
+These can be identified from existing data on traits and interactions [@bart16cfi], and then used to generate realistic ecological networks [@crea15nme]. @gonz16llf pointed out that interactions are happening between individuals, and as a consequence, it requires to consider not only how the traits are distributed at the individual scale, but also how different behaviors may allow organisms to overcome some of the forbidden interactions.

+Although
+traits are an important part of what makes interactions happen, they are only relevant insofar as the organisms are able to encounter one another.
+The importance of neutral dynamics (*i.e.* how abundances of different species can determine the probability that they can interact, based on how often they would bump into one another by chance) is, somewhat counter-intuitively, great. @cana12esp revealed that realistic food webs can be predicted with only knoweldge of abundances.
 In a host-parasite system, local abundances has also been identified as a key predictor of species interactions [@cana14een].
 Speaking more broadly, because interactions emerge from all of these ecological mechanisms, there